arvee0220/codebility_project1/README.md

 ## Project Description

 This project is a clone of a specific profile page.
-The aim of this project is to replicate the design and functionality of the profile page from [Original Profile Page Name] (provide a URL if applicable).
+The aim of this project is to replicate the design and functionality of the profile page from codebility.
 This clone is created using [Next.js](https://nextjs.org/) and styled with [Tailwind CSS](https://tailwindcss.com/).

 ## Features